5n7/spotifier/README.md

 :notes: A Spotify Web API Library for Modern Python

+## Notice

+I do not recommend using this package as it is not yet ready for use.

 ## Feature

 - All functions supports type hint (Up to the level of TypedDict!)